Jabari Walker

-Jabari Dominic Walker (born July 30, 2002) is an American professional basketball player for the Portland Trail Blazers of the National Basketball Association (NBA).
+Jabari Dominic Walker (born July 30, 2002) is an American professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA), on a two-way contract with the Delaware Blue Coats of the NBA G League.
+He is the son of Samaki Walker.
 He played college basketball for the Colorado Buffaloes.
 He was named first-team All-Pac-12 as a sophomore with Colorado.

-High school career
+He was drafted with the 57th pick in the 2022 NBA draft by the Portland Trail Blazers.

+Early life

 Walker played basketball for Campbell Hall School in Los Angeles, California, for three years.
 For his senior season, he transferred to AZ Compass Prep in Chandler, Arizona.
 As a senior, he averaged 13 points, 8 rebounds, and 1.5 blocks per game.
 Walker competed for Dream Vision on the Amateur Athletic Union circuit.
 He committed to playing college basketball for Colorado over offers from California and Saint Mary's.

 College career

 On January 14, 2021, Walker recorded 23 points and 11 rebounds in an 89–60 win over California.
 In February, he missed six games with a foot injury.
 On March 20, 2021, Walker scored a freshman season-high 24 points, shooting 5-of-5 from three-point range, in a 96–73 victory over Georgetown at the first round of the NCAA tournament.
 As a freshman, he averaged 7.6 points and 4.3 rebounds per game, earning Pac-12 All-Freshman Team honors.
-On January 25, 2022, Walker tied a career-high 24 points in a 82–78 win over Oregon.
+On January 25, 2022, Walker tied a career high with 24 points in an 82–78 win over Oregon.
 As a sophomore, he averaged 14.6 points and 9.4 rebounds per game and was named first-team All-Pac-12.
 On March 30, 2022, Walker declared for the 2022 NBA draft while maintaining his college eligibility.
 He later signed with an agent, forgoing his remaining eligibility.

 Professional career

+Portland Trail Blazers / Rip City Remix (2022–2025)

 Walker was selected with the 57th overall pick in the 2022 NBA draft by the Portland Trail Blazers.
 He joined the Blazers' 2022 NBA Summer League team.
 In his Summer League debut, Walker recorded eleven points and seven rebounds in an 81–78 loss to the Detroit Pistons.
 On July 13, 2022, Walker signed his rookie scale contract with the Trail Blazers.

+On February 2, 2025, Walker was assigned to the Rip City Remix.

+Philadelphia 76ers (2025–present)

+On July 5, 2025, Walker signed a two-way contract with the Philadelphia 76ers.